zachpetch/wishful/README.md

 # Wishful

-Create a wishful group with your friends, family, colleagues, or anyone.
+Create a Wishful group with your friends, family, colleagues, or anyone.

 Each person has the option to fill out a short survey with information about themselves, and to add a wishlist (with links).